FuelLabs/fuel-bridge/docs/deploy_docs.md

 # Contract Deploy for Bridge

-Each ERC-20 token to be bridged needs to have a corresponding fungible token contract defined on the Fuel chain.
-These contracts handle messaging with the base layer gateway contract and are responsible for minting and burning the Fuel side token equivalents.
+Each token to be bridged needs to have a corresponding bridge fungible token contract defined on the Fuel chain.
+These contracts handle messaging with the base layer gateway contract and are responsible for minting and burning the Fuel side token proxies.

 ## Dependencies